-The 2016 Operating Budget for Municipal Infrastructure Construction includes funding of \$0.979 million gross and \$0 net for the following new/enhanced initiatives:
+The 2016 Operating Budget for Municipal Infrastructure Construction includes funding of \$1.745 million gross and \$0 net for the following new/enhanced initiatives:

 - Funding to create a new section comprised of 6 positions to enhance the delivery of services related to implementation of the Strategic Rehabilitation Plan for the F.G.
-Gardiner Expressway, fully funded via the capital program (\$0.700 million gross and \$0 net); and - Inspection of the works associated with an additional 7,500 full-stream applications over a 2.5 year period, fully funded via recovery from the Bell Smart City project (\$0.279 million gross and \$0 net). toronto.ca/budget2016
+Gardiner Expressway, fully funded via the capital program (\$0.700 million gross and \$0 net); - Mitigation of traffic and transit disruption with 11 positions to manage the impacts of construction within the Right of Way, fully funded via the capital program (\$0.767 million gross and \$0 net); and - Inspection of the works associated with an additional 7,500 full-stream applications over a 2.5 year period, fully funded via recovery from the Bell Smart City project (\$0.279 million gross and \$0 net).